guidefari/here_hugo/content/now.md

 # what I'm up to
 - working towards being a well rounded software engineer.
-- given that I'm pretty confident with my frontend skill now(2 years active experience as of **Dec '21**), I'm putting more efforts into backend work, & general, evergreen engineering knowledge.
+- given that I'm pretty confident with my frontend skill now(2 years active experience as of **Dec '21**), I'm putting more efforts into backend/cloud work, & general, evergreen engineering knowledge.
 {{<youtube Bx17ywo-5nM>}}

-## frontend engineering work for Sigma
+## frontend engineering work for Flexperto
 Surrounded by very talented people I learn from everyday.

 ## writing